jbranchaud/talks/embrace-the-database-with-ecto-2017-03-02/embrace-the-database-with-ecto-2017-03-02.md

 ^ lots of stuff we do inefficiently in our app logic can be better handled in the DB

-^ e.g. data organization and reporting
+^ e.g. organizing results and crunching data for reporting

 ---